BDC Hamburger Icon

 Open row

-During the hiring process, business owners must consider a new employee’s overall cost to the organization.
+organization.
 However, budgeting for hourly employees can be challenging because they may work more or less as circumstances demand.
-Fortunately, with a clear understanding of your business’s needs and a few payroll accounting principles, you can determine the average cost of an hourly employee to your business and create a more strategic hiring plan.
+Fortunately, with a clear understanding of your business’s needs and a few payroll accounting principles, you can determine the average cost of an hourly employee to your business.
+This way, you can create a more strategic hiring plan.

-We’ll explain more about hourly employees and what they’re entitled to, including overtime and benefits, and outline how to budget for hourly employees while staying on top of your payroll costs.
+We’ll explain more about hourly employees and what they’re entitled to, including overtime and benefits.
+We’ll also outline how to budget for hourly employees while staying on top of your payroll costs.

 What is an hourly employee?